calvin-mar/worst_implementation/README.md

 * Bad code structure: Makes it hard to understand the code and makes room for potential bugs to be overlooked.

+* Poor if-statements: The inefficient use of if-statements, where the conditions are also poor, makes it hard to understand the logic behind them.

 * No defensive program: At risk of bad inputs.

 * One file for the entire program: Not only does this make it hard to contribute as a team, but it is also not efficient.
 It is difficult to navigate and introduces areas for bugs anywhere that data is referenced and modified.